wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 Alternately, the <a target="_blank" href="https://github.com/traviscross/mtr">open-sourced</a> Linux/Unix utility <a target="_blank" href="https://ss64.com/bash/mtr.html">mtr</a> (<a target="_blank" href="https://www.bitwizard.nl/mtr/">My Traceroute</a>, originally called Matt's traceroute) combines Ping and Traceroute functions<a target="_blank" href="https://support.8x8.com/us/support-services/support/Download_WinMTR_Ping_and_Traceroute_Tool">*</a> <a target="_blank" href="https://www.linode.com/docs/networking/diagnostics/diagnosing-network-issues-with-mtr/">brew install mtr</a> is available for macOS to <tt>sudo mtr</tt>.

 To compare network speeds using GUI tools:

+PROTIP: <a target="_blank" href="https://cloudpingtest.com/">cloudpingtest.com</a>
+reports the ping response live from your laptop as many times as you view the page, providing the Mean, Median, Min, and Max statistics for each region in
+<a target="_blank" href="https://cloudpingtest.com/aws">AWS</a>,
+<a target="_blank" href="https://cloudpingtest.com/azure">Azure</a>,
+<a target="_blank" href="https://cloudpingtest.com/gcp">GCP</a>, and other clouds.

+AWS Cloudshell is <a target="_blank" href="https://docs.aws.amazon.com/general/latest/gr/cloudshell.html">
+available only on these regions</a>

 ### GCP networking